anniehedgpeth/anniehedgpeth.github.io/_posts/2016-07-02-inspec-and-me.markdown

 The problem lies in that the two groups are speaking different languages.
 Security speaks PDF, and Development speaks code.
 So how do we translate for these two groups?
 (I think you see what's coming here.)
 Ahem...InSpec does a great job at this.
 But how can your DevOps people convince your Security people that this is the way to go?

 As I've seen it played out, this is not as easy as it may seem.
 It takes a bit of *finesse*.
-These two groups in your company may have been at odds for so long that it requires dipolomatic and empathetic soft skills on the part of the DevOps person managing this affair - someone who can convince the rest of Development that security matters and that it's not mitutia and who can convince Security that automation will make everyone's lives so much easier and enable them to focus on the higher level issues instead of staying in the weeds all the time.
+These two groups in your company may have been at odds for so long that it requires diplomatic and empathetic soft skills on the part of the DevOps person managing this affair - someone who can convince the rest of Development that security matters and that it's not minutia and who can convince Security that automation will make everyone's lives so much easier and enable them to focus on the higher level issues instead of staying in the weeds all the time.
 An openness to change and learn is necessary for all involved, from the top down.

 Once the most empathetic DevOps person convinces Security to give it a go, they can use the magic of [Chef Compliance](http://www.anniehedgie.com/tour-of-chef-compliance) to most likely get them to about 80% compliant with their corporate security initiatives using the built-in profiles to scan against.
 This will give all people involved a greater sense of their current state of affairs, and Development can start remediating the heck out of things instead of spending all their time confused about what the security risks are.
 I can pretty much promise that this will get people excited, and things will start rolling with DevOps and Security working with each other instead of against each other.